0xPolygon/polygon-docs/docs/zkEVM/protocol/sequencer-resistance.md

 Although the Trusted Sequencer is incentivized to sequence the forced batches published in the `forcedBatches` mapping, this does not guarantee finality of the transactions' execution in those batches.

-In order to ensure finality in the case of Trusted Sequencer's malfunction, the L1 `PolygonZkEVM.sol` contract has an alternative batch sequencing function called `sequenceForceBatches`. **This function allows anyone to sequence forced batches that have been published in the `multiplierBatchFee` mapping for a time period**, specified by the public constant `FORCE_BATCH_TIMEOUT`, yet they have not been sequenced.
-The **timeout is set to 5 days**.
+In order to ensure finality in the case of Trusted Sequencer's malfunction, the L1 `PolygonZkEVM.sol` contract has an alternative batch sequencing function called `sequenceForceBatches`.
+This function allows anyone to sequence forced batches that have been published in the `multiplierBatchFee` mapping for a time period, specified by the public constant `FORCE_BATCH_TIMEOUT`, yet they have not been sequenced.
+The timeout is set to 5 days.

 Any user can publish a batch to be forced by directly calling `forceBatch` function: